ComparisonsFebruary 25, 2026

 RepairShopr integrates with Stripe and other payment processors for in-person and online payments.
 Invoicing is solid, with the ability to send invoices via email and accept online payments.
 No native text-to-pay functionality.

 RepairDesk has a built-in POS system with hardware support for card readers, receipt printers, and cash drawers.
-This is a clear strength for shops that operate a retail counter.
 Online payment options are available but the experience is less streamlined than dedicated payment platforms.

 Verdict: RepairDesk wins for in-store POS.
 RepairShopr is better for invoice-based billing.
-Neither offers text-to-pay, which means customers still need to visit a portal or come in to pay.
+Neither offers text-to-pay.

 Inventory Management